softwarestrategies/code-and-script-snippets/README.md

 ### StringHasAllOfTheLettersInTheAlphabet
 Test whether a string to see if it contains all 26 letters in the alphabet

+### StringHasMatchingBrackets
+Tests that in a string all opening brackets have matching (in number and type) brackets

 ### StringIsPalindrome
 Test whether a string is a palindrome or not

+### TakeListOfNumbersAndResortByOddsAndEvens
+Take list Of numbers and Resort by Odds and Even